michael-yuji/cloudflare-sh/README.md

 cloudflare.sh apikey new --keyname foo --apikey <cloudflare-api-key>
 ```

-If this is your first time and first api key, the tool automatiaclly set it as the default key so you never have to type in the api again.
+If this is your first api key, the tool automatiaclly set it as the default key so you never have to type in the api again.

 To create a profile,